azey7f/nixos-servers/README.md

 Welcome!
 This is the NixOS flake defining most of the infrastructure hosting https://azey.net & subdomains :3

 Everything is hosted on an RKE2 cluster and *fully* defined in Nix;[^1] the K8s manifests are implemented using a combination of sops-nix templates and systemd-tmpfiles, see `config/rke2/manifests.nix`.
-At time of writing I only have one node and it's behind CGNAT, so everything is proxied through two [VPSes](https://git.azey.net/infra/nixos-vps) which also host the domain's public-facing nameservers.
+At time of writing I only have one node and it's behind CGNAT, so everything is proxied through [one of two VPSes](https://git.azey.net/infra/nixos-vps) which also host the domain's public-facing nameservers & [uptime page](https://status.azey.net).

 See [the core flake](https://git.azey.net/infra/nixos-core) for the general structure, this is the non-standard stuff:
 - `sops/`: a private submodule with all the secrets, passwords, etc, decryptable with a machine-local `age.key` (also stored in bitwarden for backup reasons)